Louie Gohmert: U.S. House of Representatives

 A mid-decade redistricting made the 1st District significantly more conservative than its predecessor.
 Tyler, which had long anchored the 4th District, was shifted to the 1st District.
 In the 2004 Republican primary, Gohmert defeated State Representative Wayne Christian of Center, Texas.
 He defeated Democratic incumbent 1st District Congressman Max Sandlin with 61% of the vote.
 He has never again faced another contest that close, and been reelected seven times, never with less than 68% of the vote.
 He only faced an independent in 2008, and a Libertarian in 2010.

 On July 29, 2009, Gohmert signed on as a co-sponsor of the defeated H.R.
 1503.
 This bill would have amended "the Federal Election Campaign Act of 1971 to require the principal campaign committee of a candidate for election to the office of president to include with the committee's statement of organization a copy of the candidate's birth certificate, together with such other documentation as may be necessary to establish that the candidate meets the qualifications for eligibility to the office of president under the Constitution".

 On January 3, 2013, Gohmert broke ranks with the House leadership to nominate Representative Allen West for Speaker of the House, although West narrowly lost his bid for reelection in 2012 and was no longer a member of Congress.

 Although Gohmert had previously ruled out the possibility of a bid for the U.S. Senate, in 2013 he was boosted by at least one "tea party" group (Grassroots America We the People) as a primary challenger to Senator John Cornyn.

 A vocal critic of Speaker John Boehner, Gohmert challenged his reelection to the speakership for the 114th Congress when Congress convened on January 6, 2015.
 Boehner was reelected, even though 25 Freedom Caucus Republicans chose not to vote for him.
 Gohmert received three of those votes.

-In 2017, Gohmert expressed fear that he might become the target of gun violence similar to that experienced by former Representative Gabby Giffords and refused to hold public town hall meetings.
+In 2017, Gohmert expressed fear that he might become the target of gun violence similar to that experienced by former representative Gabby Giffords and refused to hold public town hall meetings.

-During his nine terms in office, Gohmert passed one bill that would become a law, a 2017 measure simplifying the 9-1-1 system.
+Also in 2017, Gohmert introduced legislation to simplify the 911 system, which was signed into law.